ftijan/react-navbar/README.md

+# React App with Page Component Routing

+An example of a simple React app with page component routing by using the `react-router-dom` library.

+Based on the YouTube tutorial found [here](https://youtu.be/SLfhMt5OUPI).

+Used the `create-react-app` library to scaffold the app.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).